v-gilbert/quantumbenchmarkzoo/content/system-level-benchmark/others/clops.md

 ## Update of the CLOPS protocol

 An update concerning the measurement of CLOPS values has been proposed in {% cite ClopsUpdate %} with a new protocol measuring $$\mathrm{CLOPS_h}$$ ($$\mathrm{h}$$ for hardware).
 This new protocol changes how layers are considered.
 In the initial protocol, a layer was defined by a random permutation of all the qubits followed by two-qubit gates ($$SU(4)$$) across all the pairs of qubits.
 This initial protocol was practical for fully connected topologies that could easily implement the random permutation.
 The new protocol $$\mathrm{CLOPS_h}$$ splits in sublayers all sequences of gates that cannot be run in parallel (artificially inflating the overall number of layers).
-This new protocol now relies on the <a>EPLG protocol</a> instead of the quantum volume.
+This new protocol now relies on the <a href="{{ eplg.url | prepend: site.baseurl }}" target="_blank">EPLG protocol</a> instead of the quantum volume.
 It has the effect of inflating the CLOPS score for quantum computers that are sparsely connected.

 ## Implementations

 An implementation of the $$CLOPS_v$$ based on the quantum volume developed by IQM is available <a href="https://github.com/iqm-finland/iqm-benchmarks/tree/main" target="_blank">here</a>.
-The $$CLOPS_h$$ metric relies on the EPLG protocol, which has been implemented <a href="https://github.com/qiskit-community/qiskit-device-benchmarking/blob/main/notebooks/layer_fidelity.ipynb" target="_blank">here</a>.
+The $$CLOPS_h$$ metric relies on the EPLG protocol.
 At the time of writing, an implementation of the complete $$CLOPS_h$$ protocol was not found.

 # References
 {% bibliography --cited %}